perusio/drush-cache-warmer/README.md

 Hub pages are pages in your site that function as a hub for accessing content.
-For example if you have a page for each taxonomy term you may specify some taxonomy term pages in hub pages file.
+For example if you have a page for each taxonomy term you may specify some taxonomy term pages in the hub pages file.
 Here's a simple **hub pages** file.
-It's just a text file with a URI relative to the base URI of the site to be hit by the crawler.
+It's a text file with a URI relative to the base URI of the site to be hit by the crawler on each line.
+The sole exception to that rule is the front page which is denoted by `<front>`

     <front>
     foobar/term1
     foobar/term2
     featured/users

-`<front>` means your site front page.
-We're hitting the hub pages with URIs `/foobar/term1`, `/foobar/term2` and `/featured/users`.
-Note that each URI is **always** relative to the base URI of the site and are specified **always without** leading slash.
+Besides the front page, `<front>`, we're also hitting the hub pages with URIs `/foobar/term1`, `/foobar/term2` and `/featured/users`.
+Note that each URI is **always** relative to the base URI of the site and is specified **always without** leading slash.

 ## Aliases and Pathauto